-The annual update to the revised edition of the laws was published on the website in April 2015.
+The annual update to the revised edition of the laws was published on the website in April 2016.
 Unreported judgments, citations and the Jersey and Guernsey Law Review continued to be available on the British and Irish Legal Information Institute and Commonwealth Legal Information Institute websites.
-In 2015, Jersey Law Reports have continued to be published on the Justis Publishing website on a profit sharing basis.
+In 2016, Jersey Law Reports have continued to be published on the Justis Publishing website on a profit sharing basis.
 Income from this source is shown in the Profit and Loss Account on page 8.
 Meanwhile the citations published on the Justis sister website, Justite, are further increasing Jersey's global presence and driving traffic to the JLIB website.
 The resultant on-line sales (or "pay as you go") are also shown in the Profit and Loss Account on page 8.

-The partnership between the Citizens' Advice Bureau and JLIB has continued and financial support is being provided by JLIB to rewrite advice in plain English.
-In addition, it was decided to supplement the advice with short scenarios and filmed advice, and that part of the project will start in 2016.
+The partnership between Citizens Advice Jersey and JLIB has continued and financial support is being provided by JLIB to rewrite advice notes in plain English.
+In addition, it was decided to supplement the advice with short scenarios and video advice.
+In order to establish which areas would be most appreciated by the public, a legal needs survey was initiated in 2016, asking what type of problems people have and how they resolved them.
+The results of the survey, which will be known in early 2017, will inform the project to provide video advice and decision trees.